-One other coordinated effort includes the Water Awareness Committee of Monterey County (WAC).
+The District continues its participation as a member of the Water Awareness Committee of Monterey County (WAC).
 Through the WAC, representatives from several agencies throughout Monterey County work together coordinating conservation and other water awareness efforts including education programs, information booths for special events and public understanding of Monterey County water challenges and opportunities.

-California Water Code Section 10632(c) Actions to be undertaken by the urban water supplier to prepare for, and implement during, a catastrophic interruption of water supplies, including but not limited to, a regional power outage, an earthquake or other disaster.
+California Water Code Section 10632(a)(3) Actions to be undertaken by the urban water supplier to prepare for, and implement during, a catastrophic interruption of water supplies, including but not limited to, a regional power outage, an earthquake or other disaster.

-The MCWD developed and adopted an Emergency Response Plan for emergency and disaster occurrences with guidelines and agreements for cooperative efforts with other State and local agencies, as required by the State Health Department.
+The MCWD developed and adopted an Emergency Response Plan1 for emergency and disaster occurrences with guidelines and agreements for cooperative efforts with other State and local agencies, as required by the State Water Resources Control Board, Division of Drinking Water (DDW).
 This Plan contains actions MCWD would initiate in the event of a catastrophic reduction in its water supply.